 The selected candidates for this role must adhere to privacy and confidentiality guidelines and would ideally have experience in social work, youth counselling, psychology or similar fields is preferred.

 The Zine Editors are responsible for the publication of the Summer School magazine – the Zine (about four A4 pages) – a publication for students and tutors that contains a schedule for the day’s events, necessary program information, helpful study tips, and fun activities.
 In addition to the daily Zines, the Zine Editors are also responsible for producing the final ‘Megazine’ of around 20 pages at the end of the program.
-Zine Editors will also be responsible for using the program’s social media channels to engage and communicate with students.
+Zine Editors will also be responsible for liaising with the program’s Social Media Coordinators to engage and communicate with students.

-Applicants should have publishing, design or similar media experience or alternatively a journalistic interest.
-For example, Adobe InDesign, Microsoft Publisher or equivalent programs.
+Applicants should have publishing, design or similar media experience or alternatively a journalistic interest. (e.g., Adobe InDesign, Microsoft Publisher or equivalent programs), or be willing to learn.
 Applicants must be very comfortable working with a team to meet strict deadlines.

 The Coordinator of this team will be responsible for managing the team and ensuring that during the program it functions smoothly and that all deadlines are met.
 Applicants should be responsible and have experience in leadership roles, in addition to the other skills required by the Zine team.